unixpickle/compression-challenge/README.md

 # compression-challenge

-I have provided five binary files in a secret format.
+I have provided seven binary files in a secret format.
 These files are each several megabytes, summing to ~30MB.

 ```bash
 $ du -k files/*